Ariedam64/MagicGarden-modMenu/README.md

 ## ⚠️ Heads-up

 - This codebase is still a giant spaghetti bowl.
 Expect duplicated logic, long files, and hacks everywhere.
-I will clean it up later—right now the goal was to ship something usable.
+I will clean it up later, right now the goal was to ship something usable.
 - Performance tuning is basically non-existent.
 The mod works on both the official **magicgarden.gg** website and the Discord Activities version, yet you might notice jank on low-end machines.
 - Please report crashes or visual glitches, but also remember that the whole thing is held together with duct tape.